- Vita: download vita

 My research and teaching has centered on how relationships among markets, social movements, and state systems shape the cultural and moral politics of food.

-My book, Contested Tastes: Foie Gras and the Politics of Food, was published with Princeton University Press in Summer 2016 and has since won several awards.
+My book, Contested Tastes: Foie Gras and the Politics of Food, was published with Princeton University Press in Summer 2016 (paperback version forthcoming) and has won several awards.

 Other recent published work includes an article examining cosmopolitanism and cultural diversity among supermarket products in the UK and France and an article offering an organizational theory perspective on restaurants and dining in the 21st century.
 I have begun a research project theorizing the role of 'proximity risk' in understanding social, cultural, and organizational responses to the current 'epidemic' of peanut allergy.